MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/in-transit-processing.md

 1. The **Create arrival journal** dialog box opens.
 Make the following settings:

     - **Initialize quantity** - Set to *Yes* to set the quantity from the in-transit quantity.
 If this is set to *No*, no default quantity is set from the goods in transit lines.
-    - **Create from goods in transit** - Set to *Yes* to set selected in-transit lines for the selected voyage, container, or folio. <!-- KFM: Please clarify. maybe "assign ... to" instead of "set ...  for"? -->
+    - **Create from goods in transit** - Set to *Yes* to take quantities from the selected in-transit lines for the selected voyage, container, or folio.
     - **Create from order lines** - Set this to *Yes* to set the default quantity on the arrival journal from the purchase order lines.
 You can do this provided there are no differences between the purchase order line and the goods in transit order quantity.

 1. Process the arrival journal as described in [Register item receipts with an item arrival journal](https://technet.microsoft.com/en-us/library/aa571129.aspx).